mit-cml/appinventor-sources/CONTRIBUTING_AI.md

     Rejected["User rejects a batch"]
     Cancel["Cancel all children"]
     Context["Parent receives:<br/>- applied screen summaries<br/>- rejection details<br/>- live screen states"]
-    Replan["Parent can re-plan<br/>(STANDARD enforcement,<br/>full tool access)"]
+    Replan["Parent can re-plan or patch<br/>(EXECUTION enforcement,<br/>full write tools + propose_plan)"]

     Rejected --> Cancel --> Context --> Replan
 ```

 - **Success**: orchestration manager sends a grouped summary (per-screen operation lists and any errors) to the parent conversation.
 The parent LLM responds with a summary shown in the chat.
 - **Rejection**: the parent receives context about what was applied, what was rejected, and the live state of modified screens.
-The enforcement context reverts to STANDARD so the parent can re-plan or make targeted fixes with full tool access.
+The enforcement context stays on EXECUTION (via the sticky `AIEditorState.planApproved` flag) so the parent can either apply targeted fixes directly with full write tools or call `propose_plan` again for a more complex re-plan.
 - **Cancellation**: all children cancelled via screen-scoped `cancelRequest` RPCs.
 Approved batches remain applied (no rollback).
 The parent stores a cancellation summary.

 ---